Slobozhanske settlement hromada: Sports

 In addition, the private sports infrastructure is actively developing, namely: "Maximus" tennis club, on the territory of which there are three tennis courts, a gym, a fitness room, a swimming pool, and a children's room.
 There is also the "Platan" sports and development club, which houses a gym, a fitness studio, a children's club, and a dance studio.

-At Slobozhanske based women's volleyball club "Prometey", the champion of Ukraine for the 2020/2021 season.
+At Slobozhanske based women's volleyball club "Prometei", the champion of Ukraine for the 2020/2021 season.
 Also, the champion of the Ukrainian basketball Super League of the 2020/2021 season, the men's basketball club "Prometey", performs here.